ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 11 *Pouring Rain:* A torrential downpour leaves the

 players soaked and the ball very slippery!
-Apply a -1 modifierr every time a player makes an Agility test to catch or pick up the ball, or to attempt to interfere with a pass.
+Apply a -1 modifier every time a player makes an Agility test to catch or pick up the ball, or to attempt to interfere with a pass.

 12 *Strong Winds:* If it wasn't for the winds, it